-An ongoing project left me with some machine-readable information on New Haven heavyweight cars which I don't think is easily available from other sources; my old web page format didn't really have a place for non-B&M items, so I have restructured things.
-I now have a separate area for general New England railroad items, as well as areas for Boston & Maine, Maine Central and New Haven (and maybe other railroads eventually).
+A project left me with some machine-readable information on New Haven heavyweight cars which I don't think is easily available from other sources.
+This is an area for general New England railroad items, as well as areas for Boston & Maine, Maine Central and New Haven (and maybe other railroads eventually).

 I've also got some links for other pages on New England railroading.

 Information and photos of my own HO-scale modeling:

 In case you need to look elsewhere, the NMRA Directory of World Wide Rail Sites is a good place to start.
 Railserve has a broader focus, with more on current international railroading.
 Trains Magazine has a Train Magazine Index .
 This requires registration and as of March 2011 includes only Kalmbach publications.
 The NMRA Magazine Index (location may change as it matures) is more in the spirit of Jeff Scherb's original effort.

 The Union Switch and Signal Style 'DW' Automatic Flagman is the less common kind of wig-wag crossing signal.
 Most of the wig-wags in North America were Magnetic Flagmen installed by the Harriman roads in the Southwest.
 The US&S version was used by the Erie and Canadian Pacific, among others.
 In New England, both the B&M and Maine Central used it, often with a semi-circle of five lights on a rectangular panel mounted above the wig-wag itself.